Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Preliminaries

-\begin{example}[Unbounded density ratio $dQ_X/dP_X$] Again, let $Q_X$ admit a density $dQ_X/dP_X$ w.r.t. $P_X$.
-However we now allow $dQ_X/dP_X$ to diverge at some points or regions in space; the speed at which it diverges is then controlled by $\gamma$.
-This is a sense in which we might view $\gamma$ as encoding a degree of singularity of $Q_X$ w.r.t. $P_X$.
+\begin{example}[Unbounded density ratio $dQ_X/dP_X$] Again, let $Q_X$ admit a density $dQ_X/dP_X$ with respect to $P_X$.
+However we now allow $dQ_X/dP_X$ to diverge at some points or regions in space; how fast it diverges is then controlled by $\gamma$.
+This is a sense in which we might view $\gamma$ as encoding a degree of singularity of $Q_X$ with respect to $P_X$.
 Here is a concrete example (see also Figure \ref{fig:gamma}):

 Let $Q_X$ be uniform on $([-1, 1], \rho \doteq |\cdot|)$ (or have bounded Lebesgue density), and let $P_X$ have Lebesgue density $f_P(x)\propto |x|^\gamma$ on $[-1, 1]$.
 Then $dQ_X/dP_X = 1/(2f_P)$ and diverges at $x=0$.
 It is immediate that \eqref{eq:ass1equation} holds for any ball centered at $x=0$.
 It is not hard to check however that \eqref{eq:ass1equation} holds at all $x \in [-1, 1]$ since $P_X$ can only assign higher mass away from $0$.